Elder Abuse National Research Strengthening the Evidence Base – Stage One

 What is the purpose of the research project?

-- a rigorous Australian definition of the term ‘elder abuse’ or ‘abuse of older people’
+- develop a rigorous Australian definition of the term ‘elder abuse’ or ‘abuse of older people’

-- and test data collection tools to measure the abuse of older people against the agreed definition
+- test data collection tools to measure the abuse of older people against the agreed definition

 Why is the project necessary?